thinkle12/pyproteininference/README.md

 ## Yaml Parameter File Outline
 The Yaml Parameter File is the central location for all configurations for a given Protein Inference run and are summarized below:
-For a sample parameter file please see the `parameters/` folder.
+For a sample parameter file please see the `parameters/` or `tests/data/` folder and look for `.yaml` files.
 ## General:
 | Parameter | Description |Type|
 |---|---|---|